-- An overview of the global market for products which deal with EMI and RFI problems that are encountered in the operation of electronic equipment, and implications for those plastics and competitive materials and technologies used to suppress that interference.
+- An overview of the global market for products to deal with electromagnetic interference (EMI) and radio frequency interference (RFI) problems that are encountered in operation of electronic equipment and implications for plastics and competitive materials/technologies used to suppress that interference

-- Analyses of global market trends, with data from 2015, estimates for 2016, and projections of CAGRs through 2021.
+- Analyses of global market trends, with data from 2012, estimates for 2013, and projections of compound annual growth rates (CAGRs) through 2018

-- Analysis of trends in components and devices used in electronics and other industries, such as medical, automotive, and consumer products.
+- Analysis of trends in components and devices used in the electronics and other industries, such as medical, automotive, and consumer products

 - Identification of the current state of the electronics and other industries, the market for plastics-based shielding options, key participants, shielding technologies, patents, materials, shielding components, and a “time line” of global developments.

 The size and the growth of the global market for EMI/RFI shielding products is a function of several factors.
-Shielding closely follows the demand for electronic devices and components.
-It is also is a valuable resource to assist manufacturers in complying with ever-changing safety and performance regulations and standards.
-This study summarizes the somewhat muddled global regulatory environment.
+Shielding not only closely follows the demand for electronic devices and components, but also is a valuable resource to assist manufacturers in complying with ever-changing safety and performance regulations.
+Consequently, the study summarizes the somewhat muddled global regulatory environment.

-This report identifies the nature of the EMI/RFI problem, noting the ways that the redesigning of shielding and electronics can overcome these problems.
-Technologies and materials specific to EMI/RFI shielding are also identified and analyzed for their impact on plastics and other materials within a context of trends in components and devices used in the electronics medical, automotive and consumer products industries.
+This report identifies the nature of the EMI/RFI problem, noting how shielding and electronics redesign can, in some instances, overcome these problems.
+Technologies and materials specific to EMI/RFI shielding are also identified and analyzed for their impact on plastics and other materials within a context of trends in components and devices used in the electronics and other industries such as medical, automotive and consumer products.

-This report also discusses the current state of the electronics and other related industries, the market for plastics-based shielding options, key participants, shielding technologies, patents, materials, shielding components, global developments, and examples of global regulatory standards and environmental issues confronting the electronic shielding business.
+This report also discusses the current state of the electronics and other related industries, the market for plastics-based shielding options, key participants, shielding technologies, patents, materials, shielding components, a “time-line” of global developments, and examples of worldwide regulatory standards and environmental issues confronting the electronic shielding business.

-Compound annual growth rates (CAGRs) are provided for the period 2016 through 2021 in millions of dollars and millions of square feet.
-An analysis based on volume is not feasible because of the many disparate shielding products.
+Compound average growth rates (CAGRs) are provided by square feet and 2013 dollars.
+An analysis based on “volume” is not feasible because of the many disparate shielding products.